-Patrick McKee – Senior Sustainability Program Manager
+Patrick McKee – Interim Director

 Patrick’s ten years of career experience in the sustainability field spans both the private and public sectors including time at a Fortune 250 company, a global manufacturer, and at two large public universities.
 His previous stint as Sustainability Manager at Eastern Kentucky University resulted in the creation of strategic sustainability goals at the University, establishment of a goal for achieving carbon neutrality, and the subsequent development of a climate action and resilience plan.
 Having founded the Office of Sustainability at EKU, he was tasked with leading the integration of sustainability into the threadwork of university decision-making, culminating with the University earning a STARS Bronze rating after just two years.
 During this time, he also established several campus and community outreach events and led projects to both improve recycling and energy efficiency.
 He also managed up to six student employees per semester, and instructed ENV200: The Global Sustainable Future as an adjunct faculty member.